-Don’t be fooled: Building your own PC isn’t some arcane art or esoteric skill that only the most hardcore of hardware geeks can pull off.
-In fact, assembling a DIY PC is pretty straightforward once you’ve settled on your parts list
+AMD's disruptive Ryzen processors and Intel's new Core i9 chips have sparked a wave of interest in PC building, but some people still hesitate at the idea of crafting a custom PC.
+Don’t!
+Building your own PC isn’t some arcane art or esoteric skill that only the most hardcore of hardware geeks can pull off.
+In fact, assembling a DIY PC is pretty straightforward once you’ve settled on your parts list.

 Rolling your own computer offers a number of advantages that boxed desktops just can’t match.
 You get granular control over every single aspect of the hardware.
-You get to choose not only the nuts-and-bolts-level details like processing and graphical capabilities, but also deeply personal touches like the PC’s case design and cooling capabilities.
+You get to choose not only the nuts-and-bolts-level details like processing and graphical performance, but also deeply personal touches like the PC’s case design and cooling capabilities.
+There’s no need to settle for a boring black box, unless you want a boring black box.

-Want to build a huge, hulking full tower PC with unrivaled top-of-the-line hardware?
+Looking to build a hulking PC brimming with top-of-the-line hardware and closed-loop water-cooling?
 Go for it!
 (If you can convince your significant other to OK the expense, that is.)
-Or maybe you prefer a smaller PC you can tuck under your desk or next to your home entertainment center?
-That’s possible too, and you can customize your itty-bitty rig with no-compromise components or aim for a more affordable small-form-factor system that’s still capable of playing games just fine.
-When you’re building your own PC, the choice is yours.
+Or maybe you prefer a more well-balanced rig, or a potent yet affordable gaming PC.
+When you’re building your own computer, the choice is yours.

 Even better, when you’re building your own PC you can shop around for the best price for each of your chosen components, rather than paying a single marked-up cost for the whole-hog system.
+AMD’s new Ryzen processors have sparked a brutal price war in CPUs.
+DIYers can benefit from that!
 The superb PCPartPicker.com website makes comparison shopping dead simple.
 And when you’re done building your PC and successfully power it up, it feels glorious—like you’ve truly accomplished something, rather than simply yanking a prebuilt tower out of a box.

 Building a PC for the first time can be intimidating, though.